 BIO

 Michael Lees (b.
-1992) is a Dominican (Commonwealth of) filmmaker and photographer of mixed heritage.
-Growing up between countries and cultures, Michael became highly sensitive to the differences between the so-called “developed" and “developing world,” and that tension became an anchoring point for his work.
+1992) is a Dominican (Commonwealth of) filmmaker and photographer of Bajan and British descent.
+Growing up between countries and cultures, Michael became highly sensitive to the differences and inequalities between the so-called “developed" and “developing world,” and that tension became an anchoring point for his work.
 In both his documentaries and conceptual photography, he challenges viewers to reconsider their relationship to the natural world & natural self, playing with themes of progress, circularity, connection, and time.
-His work plays with the limits of witnessing, or “documenting”, while being faithful to his personal point of view.
+Michael graduated from UNC Chapel Hill, with a B.A. in Communication Studies in 2015 with a focus in Media Production, and minors in PPE (Philosophy, Political Science & Economics) and Business.

 ARTIST STATEMENT

-But where I was made is in the forest of Dominica.
+But where I was made — is the forests of Dominica.

 Hurricane Maria, a category five storm, met me alone, between two rivers, in an open face bamboo hut - the most intense all night ordeal I’d ever faced.
 The next day I crawled out from under my shelter, a tree had fallen on it collapsing it to the ground.
 Somehow I emerged unscathed but unprepared for what I would see.
 After three months under the forest canopy, I emerged to a forest without a single leaf left on a single tree.
 And in a curious circular fashion this experience along with the following six months without utilities, synthesized the many strands I’d been tracing, or which had rather been tracing and giving shape to me.